'Categoric assurance' that briquettes will continue for sale despite smoky coal ban

 Bord Na Móna expects its peat briquettes to continue to be allowed for sale for the next number of years, Deputy Barry Cowen has confirmed.

-The Laois Offaly TD said he spoke to Bord na Móna who reassured him that peat briquettes would pass scientific tests, to allow them to continue to sold.
+The Fianna Fáil TD said he spoke to Bord na Móna who reassured him that peat briquettes would pass scientific tests, to allow them to continue to sold.

 He said he had been given "categoric assurance" on this.